kinfkong/101-to-sgf/README.md

-101 problems to convert to SGF
+Convert 101 problems to SGF files
 =======
 Adds a button to convert.